1. Adding Publishers into the Network

 - The sources are also compared and leveraged so that when two of the three sources agree, that becomes the source of truth on the actual geo

-- Algorithmically, we use the suppliers’ own accuracy scores to select the best option for each region
+- Algorithmically, we use the suppliers’ own accuracy scores to select the best option for each region.
+This effectively allows us to get a second and third opinion on every IP mapping.

 3.4 Geo Discrepancies